BC-OLY-Beijing Olympics Coverage Advisory

 UPCOMING EVENTS COVERAGE:

-OLY--SPD-SPEEDSKATING — Speedskating medals are awarded in the men’s 500 meters at the Beijing Olympics.
-By Beth Harris.
-UPCOMING: 600 words, photos.
-Competition begins at 3 a.m.

-OLY--JUM-SKI JUMPING-LARGE HILL —Poland’s Kamil Stoch aims to win a third straight Olympic gold medal in ski jumping on the large hill.
+OLY--SBD-WOMEN’S BIG AIR — Anna Gasser tries to repeat as the gold medal winner in the women’s snowboarding Big Air.
+The event made its Olympic debut four years ago in South Korea and returns at the Big Air Shougang venue in Beijing.
+By Jake Seiner.
+UPCOMING: 800 words, photos.
+Competition starts at 8:30 p.m.
+Monday.

+OLY--SBD-MEN’S BIG AIR — Canadien Sebastien Toutant won gold when men’s snowboarding Big Air made its Olympic debut four years ago.
+He’ll try for a repeat at Beijing’s Big Air Shougang.
+By Jake Seiner.
+UPCOMING: 800 words, photos.
+Competition starts at 12:45 a.m.

+OLY--NOR-NORDIC COMBINED-LARGE HILL — Johannes Rydzek and Eric Frenzel are hoping to help Germany sweep the podium in Nordic combined on the large hill as they did at the 2018 Olympics.
 By Larry Lage.
 UPCOMING: 650 words, photos.
-Competition starts 6:45 a.m.
+Competition starts 6 a.m.

-OLY--SBD-MIXED TEAM SNOWBOARDCROSS — Mixed team snowboardcross makes its debut at the Olympics.
-Each team consists of one man and one woman.
-The men go first, then the women start in a staggered fashion, based on how the men finished in their race.
-By Pat Graham and Eddie Pells.
-UPCOMING: 500 words, photos.
-Competition begins at 10 p.m.
+OLY--SKI-WOMEN'S DOWNHILL — Mikaela Shiffrin says she will make her Olympic downhill.
+By Howard Fendrich.
+Competition starts at 10 p.m.
+UPCOMING: 700 words, photos.

+OLY—BOB-TWO MAN — Francesco Friedrich is the leader entering Tuesday’s final two runs of the two-man competition.
+Germany enters the second day of the event holding three of the top four positions.
+By Tim Reynolds.
+UPCOMING: 600 words, photos by 10 a.m.

 — The AP